Knollwood Heights

 Tree Farm / Box-Turtles

 Knollwood is home to 18.3 acres of woodlands certified by the American Tree Farm System.
-Owned by Erskine College Professor of Biology Dr. Mary Lang Edwards, the forestland is preserved for her study of the Eastern box turtle.
+Once owned by Erskine College Professor of Biology Dr. Mary Lang Edwards, the forestland was used for her study of the Eastern box turtle.
+Edwards passed away in 2021, and the land is owned by her family.

-Edwards has been testing the homing abilities of the box turtle.
-Fitted with transmitters, more than 100 turtles are tracked using "radio telemetry."
+Edwards had been testing the homing abilities of the box turtle.
+Fitted with transmitters, more than 100 turtles were tracked using "radio telemetry."

 In 2007, she told Erskine NetNews of a female turtle that got caught in a flash flood at a nearby creek, ending up at least one-half mile from its usual location.
 The trek back home took several days, and instead of following the creek back home, the turtle took a more direct route.